-Women’s & Gender Studies is an undergraduate interdisciplinary minor for students who wish to explore gender as a social construction that shapes our thoughts, values, accomplishments, and relationships.
-Connected to this is the study of how other social categories – especially race and class — affect our reality.
-In other words, Women’s & Gender Studies is not only for and about women.
-Though it often concentrates on women’s lives and contributions, it also examines and analyzes how we all exist within a complex web of social inequalities and privileges.
+Women’s & Gender Studies is an undergraduate interdisciplinary program for students who wish to explore gender and sexuality as social constructions that shape our thoughts, values, institutions, and relationships.
+Connected to this study is an investigation of how other social categories – especially race and class — affect our daily experience.
+In other words, although Women’s & Gender Studies often concentrates on women’s lives and contributions, it is not only for and about women.
+Women’s & Gender Studies also analyzes how all of us exist within a complex web of privileges and social inequalities and seeks to improve those injustices.

 MAJOR: A student-designed major in Women’s & Gender Studies is possible in consultation with the program director.

 Declare the minor at any time by downloading the form and turning it in to the Registrar (first floor in Armitage Hall) or to the Office of Academic Advising (311 Cooper Street).
 Click here for information about courses required and eligible for the minor.